junxit/us-congress-bills-111/metadata.md

 - 2009-05-20 — Referred to House Judiciary
 - 2009-05-20 — Referred to House Oversight and Government Reform
 - 2009-05-20 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committees on House Administration, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-06-12 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2009-06-26 — Referred to the Subcommittee on Federal Workforce, Post Office, and the District of Columbia.
+- 2009-07-30 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 5 - 3 .
+- 2009-07-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 12.
+- 2010-01-22 — House Committee on House Administration Granted an extension for further consideration ending not later than Jan.
+29, 2010.
+- 2010-01-22 — House Committee on Judiciary Granted an extension for further consideration ending not later than Jan.
+29, 2010.
+- 2010-01-22 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-400, Part I.
+- 2010-01-22 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-400, Part I.
+- 2010-01-29 — Committee on House Administration discharged.
+- 2010-01-29 — Committee on House Administration discharged.
+- 2010-01-29 — Committee on Judiciary discharged.
+- 2010-01-29 — Committee on Judiciary discharged.
+- 2010-01-29 — Placed on the Union Calendar, Calendar No. 239.